 - Wrap up Leeds – Homeowners and people renting privately can get free cavity wall and/or loft insulation through the council in our Wrap Up Leeds scheme.
 See the download on the bottom of the page.

-- Most fuel providers are part of the Warm Homes Discount Scheme where, if you qualify, you can get £135 discount on your electricuty bill.
+- Most fuel providers are part of the Warm Homes Discount Scheme where, if you qualify, you can get £135 discount on your electricity bill.
 See link on right for details.

 - The Winter Fuel Payment is an annual payment from the Government to help people aged 60 and over with the costs of keeping warm during winter.

 Of course, extra home insulation will not only keep you warmer all year round, but will also save you money on your bills and is better for the environment.

 Tips to keep warm: